Maia-DAO/ecosystem-docs/versioned_docs/version-Talos/concepts/overview/positions/01-base.md

 1. **[Staked](./staked)**: Represent a share of one or more UNI V3 NFT positions that are all staked in [Hermes Uniswap V3 Gauges](base).
 2. **[Vanilla](./vanilla)**: Represent a share of one or more UNI V3 NFT positions.

-The deployer of each positions chooses the type, without being possible to change it in the future.
+The deployer of each position selects the type, with no possibility of changing it in the future.

 Creating a Position

 Creating a new position on Talos is simple and straightforward.
 First, select the type of position you want to create (Staked or Vanilla).
-Next, select the underlying Uniswap V3 NFTs that you want to include in the position according with the rebalancing and/or reranging strategy.
+Next, select the underlying Uniswap V3 NFTs that you want to include in the position according to the rebalancing and/or rearranging strategy.

 Strategies